 An immune response will develop against the virus, but this is not always effective.
 Several outcomes are possible after infection:

-- An effective immune response may completely eliminate virus soon after the cat is exposed.
-These cats have recovered from infection and are immune, but this may be relatively uncommon.
+- Cats may mount an effective immune response that can completely eliminate the virus soon after exposure.
+These cats that have recovered fully from infection are immune, but this may be relatively uncommon.

-- Cats may mount a good immune response and contain infection effectively.
-These cats have so-called 'regressive infections' - the virus may still be present in some cells, but an effective immune response stops widespread replication of the virus.
+- Cats may mount a good immune response and contain infection effectively, resulting in a 'regressive infection' - the virus may still be present in some cells, but an effective immune response stops widespread replication of the virus.
 These cats rarely develop any FeLV-related disease and rarely shed the virus.

 - Cats may be unable to control replication of the virus within the bone marrow.
-Cells in the bone marrow used to form new blood cells may be infected and the virus will be present in these cells, in circulating blood cells and other sites such as the bladder, intestinal tract, salivary glands etc. These cats are classified as have persistent infections or 'persistent virameia' (meaning the virus is constantly present in the blood), or as having 'progressive infections'.
-These cats a re highly likely to develop FeLV-related disease.
+Cells in the bone marrow used to form new blood cells may be infected and the virus will be present in these cells, in circulating blood cells and other sites such as the bladder, intestinal tract, salivary glands etc. These cats are described to have persistent infections, 'persistent virameia' (meaning the virus is constantly present in the blood), or 'progressive infections'.
+These cats are highly likely to develop FeLV-related disease.

 Effects of FeLV infection

 The most common effects of progressive FeLV infections (persistent viraemia) are: